St Peter's Church, Itolwa.

 There is a daily service at 6am and the Sunday service is at 3.30pm.
 After the Sunday service, the youth gather to learn games, sing, and read and study the bible.

-Pastor Abeli leads four churches.
+Rev'd Madinda leads four churches.
 St Mark’s Church in Itolwa is the largest of the four and there are smaller congregations in the nearby villages and hamlets of Mlongia, Machakosi and Kihogoro.
 The Catechistis are:

-Itolwa Catechisti Michael wanga
+Itolwa Catechisti Shedrack Mzuri

-Mlongia Catechisti Andrea Chibanila
+Mlongia Catechisti Andrea Chibanhila

 Machakosi Catechisti Daniel Petro

-Silale Catechisti Yohana Nolo
+Silale Catechisti Mika Wanga

 The villages continue to be threatened by water shortages.
 There are no operating wells and in the dry season, water has to be collected by digging down into the dry river bed over a mile from the village.
 In the rainy season the soil is fertile and good crops of maize and sunflowers can be harvested, but climate change has made the rains more unreliable in recent years.